 In Auckland meetings are held on Tuesday and Thursday evenings, and a Sufi Universal Worship church service is held every second Sunday.
 Newcomers and interested people are welcome to attend.There are also groups in Northland, Wellington, and Christchurch.

 Tuesdays: these meetings are held weekly from 8pm to 9.15pm at our meeting room at 55 Tramway Rd, Beach Haven, Auckland.
 The book for study and discussion in these meetings is The Glimpse; The inner teaching of Abu Hamid Muhammad al-Ghazzali’s Mishkat al-Anwar, (The Niche for Lights) by Abdullah Dougan, (p.
-39. “Destroying the ego”) The next meeting is May 21
+57, second paragraph) The next meeting is December 10.
+This is the final meeting for the year; meetings resume on February 4, 2014.

 The meetings are chaired by a Gnostic Society member and have an emphasis on the psychological work on ourselves as taught by G.I.
 Gurdjieff and expanded by Abdullah.
 The format followed is; each week one member reports on their progress and experience in their work on themselves with feedback and support given by the other members according to their own experience; this is followed by a period open to general questions pertaining to the Work, reading and discussion of one of Abdullah’s books, and the meeting concludes with a silence.